centminmod/centminmod/datamanagement/centmin.sh-menu-21.readme.md

 1. Confirmation to continue with the migration process.
 2. Backup method choice:
-   - Backup Nginx Vhosts Data + MariaBackup MySQL Backups (option 1)
+   - Backup Nginx Vhosts Data + MariaBackup MySQL Backups (option 1) - only choose this method if both old and new servers run the same MariaDB MySQL server major version i.e. 10.3 or 10.4 or 10.6 on both servers.
+If one server is on an older version, I'd upgrade that major version to match the newer major version.
-   - Backup Nginx Vhosts Data + Backup MariaDB MySQL With mysqldump (option 2)
+   - Backup Nginx Vhosts Data + Backup MariaDB MySQL With mysqldump (option 2) - this method more suited if you MariaDB MySQL server major versions differ where new server has a newer major version i.e. old server uses MariaDB 10.3 and new server uses MariaDB 10.4 or 10.6.
 3. If you chose option 1:
    - Confirmation to continue with the chosen backup method.
    - Option to use tar + zstd compression for the backup.